Long Beach Nursing Home Abuse Lawyer

 Free Consultation with a Long Beach Nursing Home Abuse Lawyer

-The attorneys at Harting Simkins & Ryan, LLP want to help our clients in the Long Beach area overcome nursing home abuse.
+The elder abuse attorneys at Harting Simkins & Ryan, LLP want to help our clients in the Long Beach area overcome nursing home abuse.
 We understand how devastating these situations can be, which is why we go to whatever lengths are necessary to secure appropriate compensation for our clients and to hold guilty parties accountable for their actions.
 We’ll try to help settle your case quickly, but we won’t avoid intense litigation if necessary.
 Contact our legal team to schedule a consultation about your nursing home abuse case, and we’ll let you know what we can do to help.